Measurement and Fairness

 \section{Abstract}

-We introduce the language of \emph{measurement modeling} from the quantitative social sciences as a framework for understanding fairness in computational systems.
-Computational systems often involve \emph{unobservable theoretical constructs}, such as ``creditworthiness,'' ``teacher quality,'' or ``risk to society,'' that cannot be measured directly and must instead be inferred from observable properties thought to be related to them---i.e., \emph{operationalized} via a measurement model.
-This process introduces the potential for mismatch between the theoretical understanding of the construct purported to be measured and its operationalization.
-Indeed, we argue that many of the harms discussed in the literature on fairness in computational systems are direct results of such mismatches.
-Further complicating these discussions is the fact that fairness itself is an unobservable theoretical construct.
-Moreover, it is an \emph{essentially contested construct}---i.e., it has many different theoretical understandings depending on the context.
-We argue that this contestedness underlies recent debates about fairness definitions: disagreements that appear to be about contradictory operationalizations are, in fact, disagreements about different theoretical understandings of the construct itself.
-By introducing the language of measurement modeling, we provide the computer science community with a process for making explicit and testing assumptions about unobservable theoretical constructs, thereby making it easier to identify, characterize, and even mitigate fairness-related harms.\looseness=-1
+We propose \emph{measurement modeling} from the quantitative social sciences as a framework for understanding fairness in computational systems.
+Computational systems often involve \emph{unobservable theoretical constructs}, such as socioeconomic status, teacher effectiveness, and risk of recidivism.
+Such constructs cannot be measured directly and must instead be inferred from measurements of observable properties (and other unobservable theoretical constructs) thought to be related to them---i.e., \emph{operationalized} via a \emph{measurement model}.
+This process, which necessarily involves making assumptions, introduces the potential for mismatches between the theoretical understanding of the construct purported to be measured and its operationalization.
+We argue that many of the harms discussed in the literature on fairness in computational systems are direct results of such mismatches.
+We show how some of these harms could have been anticipated and, in some cases, mitigated if viewed through the lens of measurement modeling.
+To do this, we contribute fairness-oriented conceptualizations of \emph{construct reliability} and \emph{construct validity} that unite traditions from political science, education, and psychology and provide a set of tools for making explicit and testing assumptions about constructs and their operationalizations.
+We then turn to fairness itself, an \emph{essentially contested construct} that has different theoretical understandings in different contexts.
+We argue that this contestedness underlies recent debates about fairness definitions: although these debates appear to be about different operationalizations, they are, in fact, debates about different theoretical understandings of fairness.
+We show how measurement modeling can provide a framework for getting to the core of these debates.\looseness=-1